November 15, 2024

 Notes

-• I use a vegan, 70% cocoa solids dark chocolate.
+• I use a dairy free, 70% cocoa solids dark chocolate.

 • Store in the fridge, and they will last for about a week.
 They can also be frozen for up to 3 months.

-• I’ve used my homemade version of Nutella (recipe here) as the chocolate spread but you can also buy some natural versions without refined sugars.
+• I’ve used my homemade version of chocolate hazelnut spread (recipe here) rather than Nutella.
+You can also buy some natural versions without refined sugars.

 *This post contains affiliate links.
 I may receive a small commission when you purchase through these links (at no extra cost to you).
 I only endorse products that I personally use or have tested.